j50n/deno-proc/examples/warandpeace/README.md

 zcat ./warandpeace.txt.gz | ./read.ts
 ```

 I've never read _War and Peace_, but now my computer has!
+It may make your ears
+bleed, but this script will read out the entire series of four volumes - over a
+few days - reliably.
+It is a nice reminder that not everything that seems like a
+good idea is actually a good idea.
+Enjoy!